ICT and Computing

 - Graphics – Flash/Photoshop

-Pupils will study these topics in Year 8.
+Pupils will study these units in Year 7 and Year 8.
 This will give them an opportunity to develop their ICT skills by carrying out tasks using various software packages.
 These units will equip pupils for KS4 study across a range of subjects including ICT and Computing.

-- Pupils will study a range of practical and theory topics that will support development of their skills and knowledge.
-The theory content will include computer science units and practical will involve learning how to program using Python.
-Pupils will also design and create games using Kodu and also develop their graphic and web authoring skills using Adobe Photoshop and Dreamweaver.
+Pupils will study computer science theory and will learn how to program using Python and Raspberry Pi.
+Pupils will also design and create games using Mission Maker and Kodu.
+Pupils will also be taught graphic and web authoring skills using Adobe Photoshop and Dreamweaver.

 GCSE Computer Science